Links on SoundGuys may earn us a commission. Learn more.

 On the wired side, pretty much anything that uses 3.5mm will work well across platforms.
 Headsets like the Razer BlackShark V2 and HyperX Cloud Alpha work everywhere (including Xbox Series X/S) and are better in almost every way—you won’t even need to recharge these ones.

 Additionally, while the Xbox Wireless Headset is one of the best multi-platform gaming headsets to use Xbox Wireless, it’s not exactly the best single-platform headset to use Xbox Wireless.
 The Razer Kaira Pro and SteelSeries Arctis 9 (there’s a specific Xbox version) both offer better audio, microphone, battery life, and Bluetooth experiences, and they’re both very comfortable.
+The HyperX CloudX Stinger Core also checks most of those boxes (minus the Bluetooth)—plus it’s under $100 USD.
 Of course, these headsets also require an Xbox Wireless dongle to work wireless on PC, which isn’t great.

 If you’re set on the official audio source for your gaming platform, this will do the job just fine—it’s a better gaming headset than the PlayStation 5’s Pulse 3D headset, for whatever that’s worth.
 However, outside of that example, the Xbox Wireless Headset struggles to keep up with most of the great options out there.